Tate McRae: Personal life

+Activism

+McRae has expressed appreciation for her LGBTQ+ fans, calling them her "favorite" and "number ones" in a 2025 interview with Pride.
+She also highlighted the importance of LGBTQ+ members of her creative team, valuing their honesty and input in her music.

+Through initiatives such as her "Little Miss Possessive" merchandise campaign, which donated a portion of the proceeds to The Trevor Project and Global Fund for Women, McRae has supported organizations connected to LGBTQ+ youth and women's rights.
+She has stated that she prefers to express her values through her actions and the causes she supports rather than through public political statements.

 Artistry

-Influences
+Musical style and influences

+McRae credits artists such as Britney Spears (left) and The Weeknd (right) as her influences.

-McRae has named Lana Del Rey, Ariana Grande, Post Malone, The Weeknd, Khalid, Jessie Reyez and Jeremy Zucker as her biggest musical influences.
+McRae's music incorporates pop, alternative pop and dance-pop with elements of R&B and soul.
+She has named Lana Del Rey, Ariana Grande, Post Malone, The Weeknd, Khalid, Jessie Reyez and Jeremy Zucker as her biggest musical influences.
 She cites Zendaya and Dua Lipa as all-around influences, and has described both women as her biggest idols, noting that she looks up to them in all aspects of life.
-She has also named Bruno Mars, Madonna, Christina Aguilera, Britney Spears, Ciara, Jennifer Lopez and Justin Timberlake as inspirations for bringing dance into her performances, while naming Taylor Swift, Julia Michaels and Alec Benjamin as songwriting inspirations.
+She has also named Bruno Mars, Madonna, Christina Aguilera, Britney Spears, Ciara, Jennifer Lopez, Beyoncé, and Justin Timberlake as inspirations for bringing dance into her performances, while naming Taylor Swift, Julia Michaels and Alec Benjamin as songwriting inspirations.
 Further, McRae has called herself a "huge fan" of Swift and described her as "one of the greatest songwriters".
 McRae has also expressed an admiration for Billie Eilish and Rosalía.

 Public image

 McRae has been described as "the teen dance star turned future pop idol" by i-D, "the new teen queen" by Notion, "Canada's answer to Billie Eilish" by Elle, and "one of pop's bright young hopes" by The Independent.
 She has also been noted for her honest lyrics, "impressive" vocals and relatable music.
-Additionally, McRae has received considerable acclaim as a dancer, and has been praised by artist, dancer and choreographer Paula Abdul who declared her a "gift from God", and choreographers such as Stacey Tookey and Blake McGrath, both of whom stated that she's talented beyond her years, with the latter describing her as "one of the best dancers he has ever worked with" as well as two-time Emmy winner Travis Wall, who has named her as one of his muses.
-Margaret Fuhrer of Dance Spirit magazine described her dancing as virtuosic both technically and artistically.
-As of March 2024, her YouTube channel has amassed over 1.5 billion views and she has garnered more than 8.4 billion career streams across all platforms.
+Additionally, McRae has received considerable acclaim as a dancer and has been praised by artist, dancer and choreographer Paula Abdul, who declared her a "gift from God", as well as choreographers such as Stacey Tookey and Blake McGrath, both of whom stated that she is talented beyond her years, with the latter describing McRae as "one of the best dancers he has ever worked with".
+Two-time Emmy winner Travis Wall has named her as one of his muses.
+Margaret Fuhrer of Dance Spirit magazine described her dancing as both technically and artistically virtuosic.
+As of January 2026, McRae's YouTube channel has amassed over 2.9 billion views, and she has garnered more than 8.4 billion career streams across all platforms.